 Looka has a great article on brand colors and how to think about creating them.
 While some studies note that no single color is the “right” choice (because color is often associated with personal experience) they all show that color choice does play a role in conversions.

 How to fix it?
 Choose colors for your CTA buttons associated with the goals of your site and customer base.
 Blue, for example, is often associated with trust and security, while green works well for the budget-conscious crowd.
 Here are a few tips from CoSchedule to help you choose the right color for your site.

 While the other mistakes listed above are certainly faux pas, the number one biggest mistake when it comes to designing landing pages is not optimizing for mobile viewing.
 In other words, if your theme isn’t responsive, you’re doing it wrong.

 This is especially true if a lot of your visitors come from social media and search.
-According to research, nearly 80% of all Facebook users access the web exclusively through mobile, and a quarter of all Internet searches happen via mobile devices.
+According to research, nearly 75% of all Facebook users access the web exclusively through mobile, and more than half of all Internet searches happen via mobile devices.
 These statistics are only going to increase as the number of internet-connected devices increase, too.

 How to fix it?
 This really comes down to choosing a good responsive theme for your website as a whole, but you should also optimize each landing page to be designed for mobile use by using images, scroll-friendly layout features, and text that’s easy to convert to small screens.

 Making sure your landing pages are doing their job can be tough, but there are a few great ways to minimize mistakes and boost conversions.

 Optimize your images for fast speeds and choose pictures that people can relate to (i.e. happy!).

 Minimize unnecessary content and focus on creating a visually appealing website that’s simple to use, so you don’t confuse or overload visitors.

 Create a clear CTA that grabs attention where you need it and works for your purposes by choosing the right color, style, and placement.